Typhoon HIL Champion – Mr. Hashimoto from National Institute in Fukushima National Institute of Advanced Industrial Science and Technology (AIST)

 The Japanese National Institute of Advanced Industrial Science and Technology’s (AIST) Fukushima Renewable Energy Research Institute is one of the world's largest facilities for testing and evaluation of high-power power electronics converters.
-It’s mission and goals are similar to Sandia National Laboratories and National Renewable Energy Laboratory (NREL) in US, and Austrian Institute of Technology (AIT) in Europe.
+Its mission and goals are similar to Sandia National Laboratories and National Renewable Energy Laboratory (NREL) in the US, and the Austrian Institute of Technology (AIT) in Europe.

 Despite extensive capabilities and tools for simulation and testing, AIST decided to introduce Typhoon HIL solutions to further improve smart inverter grid compliance testing and to work closely with Japanese inverter manufacturers to adopt the ultra-high fidelity C-HIL methodology.

 Mr. Isamu Sugiyama from MyWay caught up with Mr. Jun Hashimoto from the Fukushima Renewable Energy Research Institute during a recent visit.

 Can you tell us a little bit about the National Institute of Advanced Industrial Science and Technology (AIST)?

 AIST is one of the largest research institutes in Japan.
 We are focused on the development and practical applications of technologies useful for the Japanese industry and society.
 Furthermore, our mission is to be the "bridging" facilities towards deploying innovative technologies and their commercialization.
 We are creating innovative technologies for the creation of a sustainable society.